gshanemiller/reinvent/doc/aws_ena_setup.md

 # Pre-build Instructions (15mins)
 Note: machine reboot takes about 10mins/ea.

 These instructions are based on the [DPDK ENA Setup](https://doc.dpdk.org/guides/nics/ena.html) guide.
 While `c5n` machines are IOMMU capable it is not turned on by default.
 DPDK requires IOMMU.
-You only need to this once.
+You only need to do this once.
 For each deployment machine:

 1. Insure machine meets requirements
 2. SSH login to machine allocated in (1)